Top 25 best roguelikes and roguelites on Nintendo Switch

 GoNNER 2 isn't the most original roguelike action-platformer in terms of mechanics, but its hand-scribbled visual style is really quite arresting.
 This is no case of style over substance though, with tactile combat and a steep learning curve.

 You should also check out our GoNNER2 review.
-We loved it, and if you're not sure whether or not it's tha gem for you, the review should answer all the questions you might have.
+We loved it, and if you're unsure whether it's that gem for you, the review should answer all your questions.
 What a fitting title to wrap up our list, don't you think?Download GoNNER 2